Netflix's star-studded The Gray Man isn't out yet and it's already becoming a trilogy

 Empire writes that The Gray Man's prequel is to be written by Deadpool duo Rhett Reese and Paul Wernick, and will focus on the Lloyd Hansen character played by Evans.

-Meanwhile, its sequel will be a more straightforward affair following Gosling's Sierra Six character, and "is currently being outlined" by regular Russo writer Stephen McFeely.
+Meanwhile, its sequel will be a more straightforward affair following Gosling's Sierra Six character, and "is currently being outlined" by regular Russo writer Stephen McFeely, who co-wrote all three Captain America films, along with Avengers: Infinity and Endgame.

 As per Netflix's official synopsis, The Gray Man of the title refers to CIA operative Court Gentry (Gosling), aka, Sierra Six, a "highly-skilled, Agency-sanctioned merchant of death" who is now the target of Lloyd Hansen (Evans), a "former cohort at the CIA who will stop at nothing to take him out."